estuary/flow/site/docs/reference/working-logs-stats.md

 ### Accessing logs from the command line

 :::caution Beta
-The `flowctl logs` subcommand is not currently available due to an ongoing overhaul of the `flowctl` binary.
+The `flowctl logs` subcommand is not currently available due to ongoing development.
 Command line support will be added back soon.
 Contact [Estuary Support](mailto:support@estuary.dev) for more information.

 For now, use a [materialization](#accessing-logs-by-materialization) to view logs.